 - a few stems of fresh herbs, such as chervil, cilantro, dill, or chives

-Pour the soup in glasses, add freshly ground pepper, a dash of hot sauce, and a stem or two of fresh herbs, and serve with thick-cut fingers of levain bread.
+- Pour the soup into bowls, add freshly ground pepper, a dash of hot sauce, and a stem or two of fresh herbs, and serve with thin, toasted slices of sourdough bread.